Specific heat and density anomaly in the Hubbard model: Conclusions

-Connected to the specific heat through $\partial n_{\bm k} / \partial T$ we have shown the presence of a density anomaly, widely explored in the context of complex fluids and materials engineering.
-Its signature in the Fermi-Hubbard model is $\alpha_{\mu} < 0$ below half-filling and $\alpha_{\mu} > 0$ above it, which are found for strong correlations $U \gtrsim 6$.
-This density response also regulates thermoelectric properties: the sign of the Seebeck coefficient (in the long wavelength and static limits) is determined by the thermal expansion coefficient, as well as maxima in the entropy as a function of density.
-Therefore, Seebeck and density anomalies are tied together in this regime.
+The density response also regulates thermoelectric properties: the sign of the Seebeck coefficient (in the long wavelength and static limits) is determined by the thermal expansion coefficient, as well as maxima in the entropy as a function of density.
+Therefore, Seebeck and density anomalies are tied together in the regime where the Kelvin formula for the thermopower is valid.
 Further research in this direction could analyze additional interaction scales, such as the extended Hubbard model, in analogy to classical systems with multiple potential wells or steps~\cite{rizzatti_core-softened_2018}.

-Understanding thermal anomalies is a crucial step to stretch the limits of cooling processes.
+Understanding thermal anomalies is a crucial step to stretching the limits of cooling processes.
 For instance, the Mpemba effect, which is still the subject of debate in the case of water, is being studied with quantum simulators~\cite{PhysRevLett.133.010402}: systems which are completely different are connected by how fast cooling or heating can happen.

-Moreover, we note that a finite-temperature approximant for the Von Neumann entropy has been reported to show maxima as a function of density~\cite{silva2025single}.
+Furthermore, we note that a finite-temperature approximant for the Von Neumann entropy has been reported to show maxima as a function of density~\cite{silva2025single}.
 A possible avenue of future research is to understand how these maxima relate to the ones shown in our work.